Electroconvulsive therapy: Catatonia

 ECT is generally a second-line treatment for people with catatonia who do not respond to other treatments, but is a first-line treatment for severe or life-threatening catatonia.
 There is a plethora of evidence for its efficacy, notwithstanding a lack of randomised controlled trials, such that "the excellent efficacy of ECT in catatonia is generally acknowledged".
-For people with autism spectrum disorders who have catatonia, there is little published evidence about the efficacy of ECT; as of 2014 there were twelve case reports.
+For people with autism spectrum disorders who have catatonia, there is little published evidence about the efficacy of ECT.

 Mania

 ECT is used to treat people who have severe or prolonged mania; NICE recommends it only in life-threatening situations or when other treatments have failed and as a second-line treatment for bipolar mania.

 Schizophrenia

-ECT is widely used worldwide in the treatment of schizophrenia, but in North America and Western Europe it is invariably used only in treatment resistant schizophrenia when symptoms show little response to antipsychotics; there is comprehensive research evidence for such practice.
+ECT is widely used worldwide in the treatment of schizophrenia.
+However, in North America and Western Europe it is invariably used only in treatment resistant schizophrenia when symptoms show little response to antipsychotics.
+ECT may improve medium-term clinical response relative to standard care, but may not affect other outcomes.
+Evidence is lacking to support the practice's superiority to placebo treatment (sham ECT) or antipsychotic supplementation.
 It is useful in the case of severe exacerbations of catatonic schizophrenia, whether excited or stuporous.
 There are also case reports of ECT improving persistent psychotic symptoms associated with stimulant-induced psychosis.